mrieppel/fretboard/README.md

 Fretboard
 =========

 Fretboard is a guitar theory app that lets users see where the notes corresponding to a given chord, or to a complete scale, occur along the length of a guitar's fretboard.
 For chords, users can specify the root note, type of chord, and guitar tuning.
-Similarly, for scales users can specify the root note, scale mode, and guitar tuning.
+Similarly, for scales.
 The fretboard is drawn using the [D3.js](http://d3js.org/) library.

 A live version is [here](http://mrieppel.github.io/fretboard/)